Skip to Main Content

 For Faculty:

-1. More control, personalization, and customization of material -- OA/OER can be modified under Creative Commons licenses. [more info on licenses can be found on the "Licensing" tab of this Research Guide]
+1. More control, personalization, and customization of material -- Open Resources can be modified under Creative Commons licenses. [see the "Licensing & Attribution" tab]

 2. More variety of media to keep students engaged and actively participating.

-3. More equal availability of texts to students of disparate socio-economic backgrounds (equity).
+3. Wider availability of texts/materials to students of disparate socio-economic backgrounds (equity).

 4. The 5 Rs: